 The second flat section

 After the final step, the trail flattens one last time before revealing Needle Hill.
-If you hadn’t realised it by now, Needle Hill remains hidden all throughout the hike.
+If you haven’t realised it by now, Needle Hill remains hidden throughout the hike.

 Get your cameras out because Needle Hill looks very photogenic from this spot!